paranoidAndroid0124/comp3005_merged/README.md

 ### Bonus Features

-// TODO: rewrite this / clean up
+#### Nice to have

+- Graphical calendar allowing for ease of use of the scheduling system

 #### Industry Standards and Modern Development Practices

 - Seperated project for the frontend and backend allowing for independent deploy of the each component.

-- CORS was impleted to allow the frontend and backend to talk correctly.
+- CORS was implemented to allow the frontend and backend to talk correctly.

-- TypeScipt: Typescipt is commonly used in the industry to ensure type safety.
+- TypeScript: Typescript is commonly used in the industry to ensure type safety.

+- React: React is a commonly used front end framework.
+It allows to dynamic and interactive web apps.

 #### Security